Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Methodology

-To endow the weight generation policy with some flexibility to learn towards generating a desired distribution, we employ a learnable similarity function $\mathcal{A}_\omega(\cdot,\cdot)$ (instead of a pre-defined similarity function like cosine similarity) to measure the similarity between gradients.
+However, using a fixed, pre-defined measure (such as cosine similarity in the above example) to quantify similarity cannot guarantee that it yields the most suitable values for computing the mixup weights.
+To allow for more flexibility for the weight generation policy to generate the desired distribution, we employ a learnable function $\mathcal{A}_\omega(\cdot,\cdot)$ to measure the similarity between gradients.
 Specifically, we compute the sum of gradient similarities $s_i$ (also referred to as score) for the $i$-th latent code $\mathbf{z}_i$ as: